braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/android_11.md

 ### Deep Links

-Links to external URLs from a Braze message (In-App Message or Content Cards) will no longer work on **Android 11** Targeted apps until upgrading to [Braze Android SDK v8.1.0][1].
+Deeplinks to external URLs from a Braze message (In-App Message or Content Cards) will no longer work on **Android 11** targeted apps until upgrading to [Braze Android SDK v8.1.0][1].

 Links from push notifications will continue to work.